 DEFINITION 9.
 The meaning of a constraint is the set of its solutions.
-A constraint χ entails a constraint χ' if the meaning of χ is contained in the meaning of χ' .
+A constraint χ entails a constraint χ' if the meaning of χ contains the meaning of χ' .
 Two constraints are equivalent if they have the same meaning.
 We write \Vdash and $\dashv\vdash$ for entailment and equivalence of constraints.